1132719438/pynvx/README.md

 A Python interface to get GPU information, built with [pybind11](https://github.com/pybind/pybind11).
 The main purpose of this project is providing a solution for managing GPU information on OS X, because there is no NVML library on OS X.

-You can use pynvx in two mode:
+You can use pynvx as:
 - standalone API: `pynvx.cuda*`
-- pynvml wrapper: `pynvml.nvml*`, API call will be invoked to pynvml on Linux and Windows, or pynvx on OS X.
+- pyNVML wrapper: `pynvml.nvml*`, API call will be invoked to pyNVML on Linux and Windows, or pynvx on OS X.

 ## Table of Contents